lelutin/puppet-fail2ban/README.md

 You can also create a filter for use with jails with the fail2ban::filter defined type (see section below).

+## Requirements ##

+This module depends on the following modules to function:

+ * puppetlabs' stdlib module (at least version 3.0.0)
+ * puppetlabs' concat module (at least version 1.0.0)

 ## Parameters to fail2ban class ##

  * `ignoreip` Default ignored IP(s) when parsing logs.
 Default value is